rahil627/rahils-notepad/README.md

 # rahils-notepad
 my old wordpress web-site

-on my dropboxi kept:
+on my dropbox i kept:
 all of the database copies
 one final copy of everything (db, theme, uploads, plugins, etc.) by a few different plugins

 i'm leaving the rest of the crap here until one day i sort it out...